 What to pack

-This tour will require some heavy-duty warm clothing and more layers than a Tarantino movie.
+All this will require some heavy-duty warm clothing and more layers than a Tarantino movie.
+You should take:

 - Proper hiking boots/shoes*